-With cold and flu season in full force, you’ve probably noticed more coughs and sniffles everywhere you go.
-And believe it or not, having a cold or the flu can negatively affect your teeth and really put your oral health on the back burner.
-Dental health and overall health are strongly connected, and we want you to get and stay healthy so you can continue on with your everyday lives.
-So, if you happen to get sick, here we’ve put together some ways to help protect your mouth during this time of year.
+With cold and flu season in full force, you’ve probably noticed more coughs and sniffles around you.
+Unfortunately, having a cold or the flu can also negatively affect your teeth.
+That’s because dental health and overall health are strongly connected.
+We want you to get and stay healthy, so, if you happen to get sick, we’ve put together some tips to help protect your mouth.

 Pay attention to brushing your teeth.

 Spend at least two minutes brushing your teeth, twice a day.
 When you have cough drops in your mouth, the sugar left on your teeth makes more important to brush.
 Choosing sugar free cough drops is a good option as sugar can cause tooth decay and harm your gums.
 Revisit proper tooth brushing here.

 When you are over your illness, it may be a good idea to replace your toothbrush.
 The American Dental Association (ADA) recommends you replace your toothbrush approximately every three to four months anyway.